muoziiy/upper-bot-mock/DEPLOYMENT.md

 ## Troubleshooting
 - **Build Failed?** Check the logs.
 Ensure `Root Directory` is set to `frontend`.
 - **404 Errors?** Ensure `Publish Directory` is set to `dist`.

+## Running the Bot Script (Optional)
+If you want the bot to reply to `/start` with a button to open the app:

+1. Open `bot.js` and replace `'YOUR_TELEGRAM_BOT_TOKEN'` with your actual token.
+2. Replace `'https://upper-bot-demo.onrender.com'` with your deployed Render URL.
+3. Run the script:
+    ```bash
+    npm install node-telegram-bot-api
+    node bot.js
+    ```
+    *Note: You will need Node.js installed on your machine or run this on a server.*